 What was your initial vision for the Videofreex in its earliest days?

 Tele – vision.
-We weren’t trying to make cheap films with the newly introduced medium of small format home video.
+We weren’t trying to make films with the newly introduced medium of small format home video.
 We worked together and as individual producers to make TV shows and to explore how video was unique.
 We were the alternate TV network for the 1970s alternate culture and radical political movements.
 This comes across in Pirate TV Show, which we’ll be screening at the SVA symposium.

 What was the general consensus about the Portapak when it first hit the market?